xentu/xentu-engine/README.md

 ## Background

 The engine works, but it's still far from a v1.0.
-Development (with prototyping) has taken the best part of 3 years so far, so don't let the commit log fool you.
+Development (with prototyping) has taken the best part of 4 years so far, so don't let the commit log fool you.

 Original prototype development started early 2018 on top of the MonoGame framework in C# and the NLua bindings.
 The project lasted till November 2019, where it was decided to move to C++ due to wanting more control and performance.

-The concern was that the Lua cross-talk (while optimal thanks to NLua) was still slow, and hurt performance when tied to the game loop.
-It was theorised that a straight implementation without overhead would alleviate the problem, which it did.

 The C++ concept prototype was completed in May 2020 showing the implementation was much stronger performance wise.
 And so development of the project began in earnest